heathermortensen/SkunkGame/README.md

 ### Data Model

-While we might visualize the data inside matrix, but the actual implementation uses 2 arrays.
+While we might visualize the data as a matrix, the actual implementation uses 2 arrays.
 An Array list of Player objects contains all the players in the game.
 Each player object contains an array containing the points for each of 5 turns (or rounds).

 ![Data model](https://raw.githubusercontent.com/heathermortensen/SkunkGame/master/images/use_case_3.png)